 If you use make up for your décolletage, like foundation, it's best to finish it off with powder to make it last longer.
 If you do some contouring in this area, I'd suggest using a very thin layer of powder to prevent the pigments from running and ruining your bras.

 Eucalan Grapefruit no-rinse delicate wash is a great lingerie wash solution, and it's only $5.

 Rule 2: Pay extra care to where the (under)things are.

 You wear your bra for most of the day, and your knickers for maybe even longer.
 That is a considerable amount of rubbing against your skin... even if they stay put.
 I've noticed I sometimes have clogged pores where my bra straps are.
 I fight this issue with a gentle tea tree wash.
 I quite like this one from The Body Shop, but I figure other tea tree oil-based products will do an equally great job!
 It sells for $12.

 Rule 3: Always, always – let me stress this – ALWAYS wear your right size.

 What if you wear the wrong size stockings or holdups?
-If you avoid the embarrassment of them falling down to your knees, they will stay…and dig deep into your thighs, rubbing in and being uncomfortable.
-If you’ve bought tights of the wrong size, chances are they may rip in the thigh area and cause nothing but bruises all day long.
-I’ve been there more times than I’d like to admit.
+If you avoid the embarrassment of them falling down to your knees, they will stay... and dig deep into your thighs, rubbing in and being uncomfortable.
+If you've bought tights in the wrong size, chances are they may rip in the thigh area and cause nothing but bruises all day long.
+I've been there more times than I'd like to admit.